AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/docs/developer-manual.md

 * Run the software locally using your preferred development environment.
 ## Testing
 SpeakUp-BCI includes unit tests for each software component.
 To run the tests, use the following command: `python -m unittest discover -s tests -p '*_test.py'`

+## Documentation

+SpeakUp-BCI includes documentation for each software component.
+Please refer to the `docs/` directory for user manuals and developer guides.

+> Thank you for contributing to SpeakUp-BCI!